Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Google Gemini if you need google workspace users, research, multimodal tasks.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Grammarly scores higher in user reviews (4.6 vs 4.3).
 Both offer free tiers — try each before committing.

 Google Gemini